 This Mango Avocado Salsa will become your new simple go-to vegan dip this summer!
 This vegan salsa recipe pairs well with tacos or can be enjoyed on its own with tortilla chips!

 The sun is out, the snow is melting (finally) and I am so ready for spring and summer!
 This Mango Avocado Salsa screams summer to me and I just want to throw it on top of everything.
-The flavor is fresh and clean, and the colors create a beautiful presentation.
+The salsa flavor is fresh and clean, and the colors create a beautiful presentation.
 This recipe pairs perfectly with all your Mexican favorites, salads or on its own with some tortilla chips.
-This healthy vegan side dish will be you new simple go to these warm weather months!
+This healthy vegan salsa dish will be you new simple go to these warm weather months!

 What Do You Need To Make Mango Avocado Salsa?

 The kitchen tools needed for this vegan salsa recipe are:

 - A Sharp Knife and Cutting Board

 The ingredients you will need to make Mango Avocado Salsa are:

 - An Avocado